up

 TESTS & EXAM:

 The tests and the exam are CLOSED BOOK and CLOSED NOTES.
-Formula sheets will be provided as part of each test and exam.
+Formula sheets will be provided with each test and exam.
 These formula sheets are available on the course web page under ``handouts."

 Makeup tests will not be given.
 If you miss a test and your absence is NOT officially excused, then you will receive a zero grade for that test.
 If you miss a test and your absence IS officially excused, then your final exam grade will be used in place of the missed test grade.